Forecast: The Future of Energy Data Software

 So despite long-term price stability in energy markets, recent volatility in crude oil and social pressure to operate sustainably are pushing more companies to go green.
 Plus, even if prices aren’t rising appreciably, savings are savings: businesses that can operate efficiently still outperform more wasteful competitors.

-Energy management software platforms present a tailored solution for companies looking to keep a handle on their energy use.
+Energy data software platforms present a tailored solution for companies looking to keep a handle on their energy use.
 And recent advancements in technology make implementing these solutions easier, and more rewarding, than ever.

-The Cutting Edge of Energy Management Software
+The Cutting Edge of Energy Data Software

 “[Total cost of ownership] analysis usually shows that moving to the cloud is more cost-effective than leaving the applications and data where they are, in your data center.”

-Turn-on-a-dime scalability, distributed costs, and easy, rapidly deployable upgrades are just a few of the benefits cited by IBM’s analysis of SaaS products like today’s cloud-based energy management software solutions.
+Turn-on-a-dime scalability, distributed costs, and easy, rapidly deployable upgrades are just a few of the benefits cited by IBM’s analysis of SaaS products like today’s cloud-based energy data software solutions.
 Writes David S. Linthicum, chief cloud strategy officer at Deloitte: “[Total cost of ownership] analysis usually shows that moving to the cloud is more cost-effective than leaving the applications and data where they are, in your data center.”

 Driving Growth, Securely